WPS Weekly – Tuesday, April 14

 The Weekly Forecast

-The WPS Sunday on FSC match between the Los Angeles Sol and the Washington Freedom will air on the Fox Soccer Channel on Sunday, June 7 at 6 pm ET.
+The WPS Sunday on FSC match featuring Chicago Red Stars vs. Sky Blue FC will air on the Fox Soccer Channel on Sunday, April 19th at 6 pm ET.